2012 Derby arson attack: Fire

 The children were asleep upstairs in the house when the fire began, with their parents downstairs.
 Their father, Mick Philpott, was reported to have made "valiant" attempts to save them.
 Jade Philpott (10), John Philpott (9), Jack Philpott (7), Jesse Philpott (6) and Jayden Philpott (5) were all killed in the fire; post-mortem tests revealed the children died of smoke inhalation.
 Their half-brother, Duwayne Philpott (13) died in hospital two days later.
 Jade, John, Jack, and Jesse attended St George's Catholic Primary School, and Duwayne was a student at Saint Benedict Catholic School.

 Police confirmed that the fire was started deliberately, with petrol underneath the letterbox, in an act of arson, stating that "Initial indications are that it was deliberately set and as a result six children have been unlawfully killed."

 A church service was held in memory of the children at the Catholic church of St George's in Littleover.
-A charity, Catch Me When I Fall, was set up by local residents to help the family of the children.
+A charity, Catch Me When I Fall, was set up by residents to help the family of the children.
 A book of condolence at Derby Cathedral was later signed by hundreds of people.